-Whether it be you or someone else with you, pull out your phone and record the incident.
+Whether it is you or someone else with you, pull out your phone and record the incident.
 If there is a video account of what happened, then there can be no question of what occurred later on.
 This protects you and prevents an officer from fabricating facts or violating your rights.
 You are entitled to record the event.

 After the officer asks if he can search your body, ask him if you can leave.
 Proper questions include:

 If the officer cannot confirm any of these, then you are free to go.
 If he does confirm them then ask, “On what grounds am I being detained or arrested?”